'Take it down:' Calhoun Monument will be moved from Marion Square, Charleston mayor says

 Those years marked a period of widespread disenfranchisement of African Americans, during which many such monuments were erected as a symbol of the racial hierarchy.

-Wednesday's announcement followed a week where campaigns to remove the monument quickly gained steam.
+Wednesday's announcement followed a week during which campaigns to remove the monument quickly gained steam.

 On Tuesday, Charleston civil rights leaders and three lawmakers called for the memorial to come down, saying it was a symbol of hate.

-"If someone raped your wife, stole your children, sold you, would you want a statue of that person?" the Rev. Nelson Rivers III, a leader of the National Action Network, asked at the news conference on Wednesday.
+A news conference on Wednesday echoed those calls.
+"If someone raped your wife, stole your children, sold you, would you want a statue of that person?" the Rev. Nelson Rivers III, a leader of the National Action Network, said on Wednesday.

 A group of Charleston residents of all ages gathered in front of the monument Wednesday morning, again pushing for its immediate removal.
-One resident, Daron-Lee Calhoun II, spoke to the crowd about how Calhoun owned his family for decades, yet he had to constantly see the statue in a place of honor.
+One resident, Daron-Lee Calhoun II, spoke to the crowd about how Calhoun was the slave holder of his ancestors for decades, yet he had to constantly see the statue in a place of honor.

-"I never imagined in my lifetime that I would see it come down," Councilman Robert Mitchell said Wednesday at the press conference.
+"I never imagined in my lifetime that I would see it come down," Councilman Robert Mitchell said on Wednesday.
 He acknowledged the council would get a lot of pushback from those against removing the monument.

 But removing the statue is only the first step, he said.
 "There's a whole lot of J.C.
 Calhouns in people's hearts that we need to tear down," he said.